BAZAN Group: Subsidiaries

 Carmel Olefins is Israel's sole manufacturer of petrochemical products that are used as raw materials for the plastics industry.
 Carmel manufactures standard and special grades of polypropylene (PP) as well as a broad range of low density polyethylene (LDPE) grades.

 Gadiv Petrochemicals, opened in 1974, manufactures and supplies a range of petrochemicals products including aromatic hydrocarbons, aliphatic solvents and intermediates for pharmaceutical, plastic, food and chemical industries.

 Haifa Basic Oils produces base oils and paraffin wax, exporting nearly 50% of its products to overseas companies.

 Partnerships and innovation

 In 2018 Bazan launched BNNovation, an innovation initiative to grow small and larger companies in the fields of energy, renewable energy, and industry.
 In 2019, BNNovation was among the founders of ESIL Technologies, an international team operating a lab for cleantech innovation and environmental protection.
 Also in 2019, Bazan won the tender to establish an environmental innovation lab in Haifa Bay together with the Israeli branch of EDF Renewables and Johnson Matthey.

-Partners include Haier Group Corporation and Leumi Partners.
+Partners of the group include Haier Group Corporation and Leumi Partners.

 On November 16, 2020, Bazan signed a MOU with the Emirati energy company Mazrui International to import polymers that are not made in Israel.
 In November 2021, UBQ Materials signed with Bazan to provide climate-friendly thermoplastics for resin products.